Robustness of Reaction-Diffusion PDEs Predictor-Feedback to Stochastic Delay Perturbations: Introduction

 This paper is organized as follows.
 Section \ref{2} presents the design of the boundary controller for reaction-diffusion PDEs with stochastic delay.
 Section \ref{6} studies the well-posedness of the system by semigroup theory.
 Section \ref{3} states the stability analysis and the numerical simulations to support the theoretical statements are provided in Section \ref{4}.
-The paper ends with concluding remarks and future perspectives in Section \ref{5}.
+The paper ends with concluding remarks and future perspectives in Section \ref{5}. \begin{Notation}\rm In this paper, we define the norms for $f(x)\in L^2(0,1)$ and $\bm{v}(x)=(v_1(x),v_2(x),\cdots,v_r(x))^T$, where $v_i(x)\in L^2(0,1)$, $i=1,\cdots,r$, $r\in\mathbb{N}^+$,